Punkah

+History

-In its original sense in South Asia, pankah typically describes a handheld fan made from a single frond of palm or a woven square of bamboo strips, rattan or other plant fibre, that can be rotated or fanned.
-These are called pankah in Hindustani.
+In its original sense in the Indian subcontinent, pankha (a Hindi word) typically describes a handheld fan made from a single frond of palm or a woven square of bamboo strips, rattan or other plant fibre, that can be rotated or fanned.
 These small handheld devices are still used by millions when ceiling fans stop working during frequent power outages.

-In the colonial age, the word came to be used in British India and elsewhere in the tropical and subtropical world for a large swinging fan, fixed to the ceiling, and pulled by a punkah wallah, during hot weather.
-To cover a larger area, such as in an office or a courthouse, a number of punkahs could be connected together by strings so that they would swing in unison.
+In the colonial age, the word came to be used in British India and elsewhere in the tropical and subtropical world for a large swinging fan, fixed to the ceiling, pulled by a punkah wallah during hot weather.
+To cover a larger area, such as the inside of an office or a courthouse, a number of punkahs could be connected together by strings so that they would swing in unison.
 The material used could range from utilitarian rattan to expensive fabrics.
 The date of this invention is not known, but it was familiar to the Arabs as early as the 8th century.
 It was not commonly used in India before the end of the 18th century.

-The electric fan largely supplanted it in barracks and other large buildings at the beginning of the 20th century.
+The electric ceiling fan largely supplanted it in barracks and other large buildings at the beginning of the 20th century.

+Legacy

-The term was carried over to punkah louvre, to refer to the outlet for cool air in aircraft, particularly those over the passenger seats.
+The term punkah louvre refers to the directional outlet for cool air in aircraft, particularly those over the passenger seats.